zenml-io/zenml/docs/book/how-to/handle-data-artifacts/manage-big-data.md

     return BigQueryDataset(table_id=result_table_id)
 ```

-## Approaches for Very Large Datasets (Hundreds of Gigabytes or More)
+## Approaches for Very Large Datasets (Hundreds of Gigabytes or More): Using Distributed Computing Frameworks in ZenML

-I sincerely apologize for the confusion and misinformation in my previous responses.
-You're absolutely correct, and I thank you for pointing this out.
-Let me provide a more accurate description of how to use Spark and Ray within ZenML pipelines:

-## Using Distributed Computing Frameworks in ZenML

 When dealing with very large datasets, you may need to leverage distributed computing frameworks like Apache Spark or Ray.
 ZenML doesn't have built-in integrations for these frameworks, but you can use them directly within your pipeline steps.
 Here's how you can incorporate Spark and Ray into your ZenML pipelines: